Primordial magnetogenesis in loop quantum cosmology: Summary and Discussion

 We also studied the effect of imposing Minkowski initial states at various times around the bounce.
 Note that this is equivalent to imposing other excited states at the bounce.
 The magnetic power spectra generated with such initial states for quadratic and Starobinsky potentials are plotted in figures \ref{fig:PBITQP} and \ref{fig:PBITSM}, respectively.
 We find that the power spectra depend on the time at which initial states are imposed, or equivalently, on the choice of initial states imposed at the bounce.
 For certain initial states, especially those obtained by imposing Minkowski initial conditions before the bounce, the power spectrum and hence the energy density are larger.
 This is particularly evident in the case of the Starobinsky model.
 We find that such initial states can lead to significant backreaction.
 On the other hand, the power spectra and hence the energy density of modes obtained by imposing the Minkowski initial conditions after the bounce are smaller.

-In section \ref{sec:5E}, we computed the residual primordial magnetic field observable today.
+Finally, in section \ref{sec:5E}, we computed the residual primordial magnetic field observable today.
 We find that if Minkowski initial states are imposed at the bounce, observable magnetic field, $B_0\,=\, 0.94 \mu{\rm G}$ and $B_0\,=\, 0.08 \mu{\rm G}$ respectively for quadratic and Starobinsky potentials.
 We also note that if we consider the case where Minkowski initial condition is imposed at $t\,=\,1\tpl$, the magnetic field observable today becomes of the order of nano gauss.
 Planck has constrained the magnetic field observable today to be less than a few nano gauss \cite{Planck:2015zrl}.
 We note that the magnetic field obtained upon imposing the Minkowski initial condition at $t\,=\,1\tpl$ is consistent with this constraint.
-Moreover, the observability of the scale-dependent part of the magnetic field depends on the value of $\phi_b$.
+Moreover, we also noted that the observability of the scale-dependent part of the magnetic field depends on the value of $\phi_b$.
 For a larger value of $\phi_b$, the features arising due to the bounce will get redshifted and hence may not be observable.
 In such a case, the magnetic field obtained by imposing the Minkowski initial condition at the bounce may also become viable.
-Finally, Planck has assumed a power law form of magnetic power spectrum in obtaining this constraint, whereas the scale dependence of the magnetic power spectrum generated in LQC cannot be given by a simple power law.
-It would be interesting to constrain such a spectrum.